 Next make slight cuts in the hessian, making sure not to cut too close to the rag rugged part.

-And now use the staple gun to secure the inside hem to the foam board ring.
+Next, use the staple gun to secure the inside hem to the foam board ring.
 The hemming will keep the hessian from falling apart.

 And hooray, the front will look this!

-Step 8: Add a Loop for Easy Hanging:
+Step 9: Add a loop for easy hanging:

 Step 9: Tidy Up the Back of the Wreath (optional)

-If you’re planning to give the wreath as a present or you just like things to be neat then at this stage it may be a good idea to tidy up the back of your wreath.
+If you’re planning to give the wreath as a present or you just like things to be neat, then you may want to tidy up the back of your wreath.
 To do this we cut a ring of felt to the size of the wreath (you can do this by drawing around it) and glue the felt to the back of the wreath with a glue gun.
 Below is what this looks like: